vbargl/terraform-vs-cdk8s/text/text.md

 In contrast, CDK8s modularity is inherently based on standard programming practices, allowing developers to write modular code using classes, functions, and abstractions within their chosen programming language.
 Creating reusable components in CDK8s is as straightforward as defining a class or function that encapsulates a specific configuration, offering a flexible and intuitive approach to modular infrastructure management.

-Terraform incremental: 758
+Terraform changed-lines: 758
-Terraform comulative: 2390
+Terraform tokens-count: 2390

 ## Documentation